rishabh9560168/NextGen-V-Creators-1/pedagogy/README.md

 <a name="LO"></a>
 #### 1. Focus Area : Reinforce theoretical concept.
-Reinforce theoretical understanding of logic design.
+1.Reinforce theoretical understanding of logic design.

-Practical implementation of Boolean expressions using digital logic gates.
+2.Practical implementation of Boolean expressions using digital logic gates.

-Visual understanding of SOP and POS expressions.
+3.Visual understanding of SOP and POS expressions.

 #### 2. Learning Objectives and Cognitive Level